Athish22/EEG_Project/README.md

 ## Overview

-This project aims to analyze the effect of frontal electrodes on the EEG data.
+This project aims to analyze the effect of frontal electrodes on EEG data.
 While the original study was implemented in MATLAB, we have reproduced the workflow using Python.
-The original study was Visuo-haptic prediction errors: a multimodal dataset (EEG, motion) in BIDS format indexing mismatches in haptic interaction.
+The original study is titled Visuo-haptic prediction errors: a multimodal dataset (EEG, motion) in BIDS format indexing mismatches in haptic interaction.

 ## Pipeline
 ![image](https://github.com/user-attachments/assets/7c2a7b4b-40d9-411e-8e2d-0dd63f2a8cf0)